Bhavya-sai/Life-Skills/Technical Paper.md

 ## Conclusion
-Each NoSQL database has strengths that suit different needs.
-For our project, Cassandra is a good choice if we need high availability and scalability.
-If fast data access is more important, Redis could be better for performance.
-Testing our Project workload further will help us to choose the best option.
+All the NoSQL databases have unique features that make them fit certain needs.
+For our project, if we require high availability and scalability Cassandra would be the solution for us.
+Only in case, if the specific attribute requires faster data access then Redis can be faster.
+Further testing of the workload of our Project will help us to decide on the best option.

 ---
 **References**